padmakarPi/ibis-poc-demo/docs/implementation/export-to-excel-implementation-guide.md

 # Export to Excel Implementation Guide - Documentation

 ## Overview
-This document provides an overview of the implementation for exporting data to Excel in Vlink, including API endpoints, Python script workflow, task creation, and frontend integration.
+This document provides an overview of the implementation for exporting data to Excel **from grid**, Python script workflow, task creation, and frontend integration.
 You can use the same approach in your application.

 ## Overall Workflow